Fussell v. Gregg: Decision

 The plaintiff insisted that the first and second sections of the Act of May 27, 1880, repeal by implication the third section of the Act of March 23, 1804.
 There is no ground for such a contention.
 It is most unreasonable to suppose that Congress intended, by doubtful inference, to repeal the salutary provision of § 4 of the act of 1804, which, in numerous enactments, it had cautiously preserved for a period of seventy-six years, and on which the titles to a vast domain rested.

 The object of the first and second sections of the Act of May 27, 1880, was not to confer new rights, but to preserve rights already vested from impairment by any construction which might be placed on the Act of February 18, 1871, by which the unsurveyed and unsold lands in the Virginia Military District were ceded to the State of Ohio.
 But it is enough to say that there is no inconsistency between the two enactments, one of which is said to repeal the other.
 There can therefore be no repeal by implication.

 It followed that the plaintiff could derive no aid from any act of Congress passed since the first day of January 1852.
 On that day, all interest and estate of the heirs of Archibald Gordon in the lands covered by his entry recorded on January 1, 1823, and his survey recorded on November 6, 1824, ceased and determined.
 The plaintiff therefore has failed to make good her averment that she has an equitable estate in fee simple to the premises in controversy.
 She has therefore shown no right to the relief prayed by her bill.

-The court found that it was immaterial whether the patent of Gregg under which the defendants claim was valid or void.
+The court found that it was immaterial whether the land patent of Gregg under which the defendants claim was valid or void.
 The plaintiff, having no title, can have no relief against them.
 The defendants, being in possession, are entitled to retain possession until ousted by one who has the title.
 The decree of the circuit court, by which the bill was dismissed, was therefore right, and was affirmed.